 Out west of Delta, there is an old fort that still stands from the early pioneer days.
 Fort Deseret State Park is the only fort that still stands from that era.
 It is a few miles outside of Delta, Utah, but it is worth the drive for the history.

-In reading our pioneer histories, we noticed that many of our relatives had a hand in building fort walls around their towns.
+In reading our pioneer histories, we noticed that many of our relatives had helped build fort walls around their towns.
 Edward Ockey helped build a six-foot thick, twelve-foot high adobe wall that included a moat around the settlement of Nephi.
 Other relatives worked on a similar wall in Ephraim.
 Sadly, most of these “forts” are long gone, victims of community growth and time.

 Forts like this were built in many of the early Utah settlements, but this is the only adobe fort that still exists, so it was really exciting to visit.
-By the way, this post is not mislabeled.
-Fort Desert is a “dormant” state park.
+By the way, Fort Desert is a “dormant” state park.
 It is currently maintained by local volunteers due to lack of funding.
 If you’re in the Delta area, check it out!
 Make sure to check out all of these other fun adventures near Delta.

 From Delta, head west on US-50.
 About 5 miles from downtown Delta, turn left (south) on UT-257.
 Follow this for about 4.5 miles to mile post 64.7.
 The fort is on the right (west) side of the road.
 If you continue down this road, you will come to The Great Stone Face.